KeliLanguage/corelib/_src/README.md

 # Keli Corelib
-To core library of the Keli language.
+The core library of the Keli language.